 - 1 tablespoons olive oil extra vierge

 - Take a piece of aluminum foil and put the garlic and thyme in the middle.2 bulbs garlic, 2 twigs fresh thyme

 - Pour olive oil on top.1 tablespoon olive oil

 - Fold the aluminum foil into a package and lay it on the baking plate.

 - Put the tomatoes and pepper on the baking plate.2 tomatoes, 1 red chili pepper

-- Brush the skin of the pumpkin with oil and also place it on the baking plate.1 butternut pumpkin, 1 tablespoon olive oil
+- Brush the pumpkin's skin with oil and place it on the baking plate.1 butternut pumpkin, 1 tablespoon olive oil

-- Take the tomato and pepper of the baking plate and put the plate with the garlic and pumpkin back in the oven to bake for another 20 minutes.
+- Take the tomato and pepper off the baking plate and put the plate with the garlic and pumpkin back in the oven to bake for another 20 minutes.

-- Meanwhile, remove the skin of the tomato and put the tomato, the pepper, and balsamico cream in the kitchen machine and blend until it’s smooth.
+- Meanwhile, remove the skin of the tomato, put the tomato, the pepper, and balsamic glaze in the kitchen machine, and blend until it's smooth.1 tablespoon balsamic glaze

 - Pour the salsa into a bowl.

-- In the soup pan, pour 2 tablespoons of olive oil.
+- In the soup pan, pour two tablespoons of olive oil.2 tablespoons olive oil

-- Add the onions and simmer for about 10 minutes, while the onions glaze (don’t let them brown).
-Press the garlic out of the bulbs into the pan and bake for another minute.
+- Add the onions and simmer for about 10 minutes while the onions glaze (don't let them brown).
+Press the garlic out of the bulbs into the pan and bake for another minute.2 onions

-- Get the seeds out of the pumpkin and then with a spoon, take the pulp out of the pumpkin into the soup pan.
+- Spoon the seeds out of the pumpkin, and then, take the flesh out of the pumpkin into the soup pan.

 - Add the chicken stock and bring to a boil.1 liter chicken stock

 - Reheat the soup and bring to taste with salt and pepper.1 teaspoon salt, ⅛ teaspoon ground black pepper

 - Pour into a soup bowl and spoon a tablespoon of salsa in the middle.